 Businesses may use Net Promoter Score surveys to get feedback on any element of their customers’ experiences.
 A product team may send the Promoter Score rating query shortly after a consumer utilizes the company’s software product for the first time.
 They may also send it to the buyer after 90 days or a year of using the product.

-In addition, the Net Promoter Score score may assess customer satisfaction in various businesses.
+In addition, the Net Promoter Score score may assess customer feedback and satisfaction in various businesses.
 Customers may be asked the net Promoter Score question after shopping at a grocery store, renting a car, or purchasing at a shopping center.

 Furthermore, A high net Promoter Score score should be an organization-wide goal, not only a statistic tracked by the product or customer success team.